Moonbase59/autocue/README.md

 ### <a name="local-testing-with-liquidsoap"></a>Local testing with Liquidsoap <a href="#toc" class="goToc">⇧</a>

-Use the code in `test_local.liq` for some local testing, if you have Liquidsoap installed on your machine.
+Use the code in `test_autocue2.liq` for some local testing, if you have Liquidsoap installed on your machine.

 Adjust the _settings_ near the beginning of the fie, then look for
 ```ruby